 - 4.6.2 As a Commission, we did not feel it was our role to draft a proposed Schedule of reserved powers, nor to present drafting proposals.
 We did, however, receive evidence from the Presiding Officer with suggestions of principles to be followed in preparing a new Schedule.
 We reproduce the main points in Box xx.
 Suggestions included drafting reservations in a consistent style, or grouping schedules by style as well as subject (for example, more general reservations followed by specific ones), and to avoid using the formulation "the subject matter of the xx Act" as a means of expressing a reservation.
-These suggestions could form the basis of the collaboration on drafting we propose. - 4.6.3 An issue raised in our discussions was the so called 'destiny deficit' of devolution-the process has been described as one without a clearly understood end.
-The reserved powers model would reserve powers of two broad types: those that make clear that there are some responsibilities that could not be devolved without undermining the integrity of the United Kingdom as a Union, and those that are regarded for one reason or another as better exercised or an England and Wales or Great Britain or United Kingdom basis.
-MThe range of powers that should be reserved are those that we do not recommend for devolution later in this chapter-matters like defence, international affairs and macro-economic policy fall into the first category, and are discussed later in this chapter.
-Matters that that we believe should fall into the second category are discussed in other chapters. - 4.6.4 Two very important matters fall within the second category: fundamental principles of civil law, and the criminal law in its broadest sense.
-We have already dealt with the argument that moving to a reserved powers model would necessarily mean the creation of a separate jurisdiction by suggesting that this could be resolved by drafting.
+These suggestions could form the basis of the collaboration on drafting we propose. - 4.6.3 An issue raised in our discussions was the so-called 'destiny deficit' of devolution the process has been described as one without a clearlyunderstood end.
+The reserved powers model would reserve powers of two broad types: those that make clear that there are some responsibilities that could not be devolved without undermining the integrity of the United Kingdom as a Union, and thosewhere our evidence indicates there is room for debate but where we have assessed against our principles that are regarded for one reason or another as better exercised orn an England and Wales or Great Britain or United Kingdom basis.
+MThe range of powers that should be reserved are those that we do not recommend for devolution later in this chapter - matters like defence, international affairs and macro-economic policy fall into the first category, and are discussed later in this chapter.
+Matters that we believe (following our assessment of the evidence against our principles) should fall into the second category are discussed in other chapters. - 4.6.4 Two very important matters fall within the second category: fundamental principles of civil law, and the criminal law in its broadest sense.
+We have already dealt with the argument that moving to a reserved powers model would necessarily mean the creation of a separate jurisdiction by suggesting that this could be resolved by careful drafting of the legislation.
 In this context, the Hywel Dda Institute helpfully referred us to the Scotland Act 1978.
-This Act conferred on the Scotlish Assembly the power to make criminal and civil law.
+This Act conferred on the Scottish Assembly the power to make criminal and civil law.
 It expressed this by listing two groups of powers: "civil law matters" and "crime".
 It is worth setting out in full these two groups.
 This is done in Box xx